tatsumi486/blogDump/extra.md

 "Chisaki.
 Come with me."
 And when asked so politely, how could Chisaki ever refuse?
 Abandoning everything, he followed Midoriya out the makeshift infirmary, and then out of the main school building.
 When it looked like they were going to leave the school-ground.
 Chisaki spoke up.
-"Not that I wouldn't follow you anywhere, but shouldn't I be equipped."
+"Not that I wouldn't follow you anywhere, but shouldn't I be equipped?"
 "Then don't come with me."
 His eyebrow twitched, and a little more cautiously of what was around them, followed.
 If this was Midoriya's way of testing him, of testing his feelings by demanding complete obediance, then Chisaki should meet in full.
 If Midoriya didn't recognize his feelings, he wouldn't exist, after all.
 If Midoriya told him to die, it would be a beautiful death.
 If Midoriya was the one who killed him, it would be even better.